• Skip to primary navigation

 Why do you use almond flour in this recipe?

-I’ve chosen to use almond flour for this high protein cookie dough recipe for a several reasons:
+I’ve chosen to use almond flour for several reasons:

-– It is also low in carbs, has primarily unsaturated “good” fats, and is high in fiber.
+– It’s a lower carb option that’s packed with vitamins, minerals, anti-oxidants, and protein.
+This type of flour also has primarily unsaturated “good” fats, and is high in fiber.

 – Almond flour is safe to eat as-is.
 No need to take the time to heat treat wheat flour!
 It also helps avoid any potential safety issues if you don’t know how to heat treat flour.

-– Using almond flour makes this protein cookie dough recipe accessible to those who are gluten free.
+– Using this type of flour makes this recipe accessible to those who are gluten-free.

-Want to make edible cookie dough for one?
+Want to make this recipe for one?
 Cut the recipe in half!

 While I will fully admit that I have destroyed an entire batch of this cookie dough by myself a time of two (no shame!), the full recipe is really a better size for two people to enjoy.
 If you’re looking for an edible cookie dough for one, I would recommend cutting the recipe in half.
 Or, saving half for the next day.
 But it’s up to you!